ARR Reviewing Process

 Reviewers

 ARR maintains a pool of reviewers.
 If you have not reviewed for ARR before and would like to volunteer, contact the editors.
 All authors of submissions are also expected to be willing to review and those with enough papers in DBLP are added as reviewers.
+Before every cycle, there is a request for availability with two questions: (1) what is your maximum load for new assignments, where 0 indicates you are not able to review new submissions, and (2) whether you are willing to review resubmissions, even if you answered ‘0’ to (1).
+It is helpful to agree to review any resubmissions so the authors can get the same reviewers again (assuming they did not request new reviewers).

 Pre-cycle tasks

-Reviewers should also take care that their OpenReview profile and list of imported papers is up to date to facilitate COI detection and paper matching.
+ACs should also take care that their OpenReview profile and list of imported papers is up to date to facilitate COI detection and paper matching.
 Being up to date means having: links to DBLP and Semantic Scholar profiles, current affiliation, and current and past email addresses.

 In-cycle tasks